afrorerexhaj/roast-my-github/README.md

 1. User enters a GitHub username
 2. The app fetches their public repositories via the GitHub API
-3. Gemini AI reads the repo names, languages, star counts, descriptions, and fork status
+3. Gemini AI reads the repo names, languages, star counts, descriptions and fork status
 4. It generates a personalised roast in one of four styles:
    - **Normal** — sharp, witty, conversational
    - **Corporate Jargon** — passive-aggressive performance review speak
    - **Pirate** — arr, shiver me timbers, nautical humiliation
    - **Haiku** — 5-7-5 syllable roasting, one repo at a time

-Results include the user's avatar, repo count, the roast itself, and a "Prime Offenders" grid of their top repositories by stars.
+Results include the user's avatar, repo count, the roast itself and a "Prime Offenders" grid of their top repositories by stars.

 ---